20 Aug How stress damages your organisation

-This is where the team or group planning procedures, of Team Business Development (TBD) play a vital and pivotal role.
+This is where the team or group planning procedures, of Hoshin Kanri play a vital and pivotal role.

-TBD is in essence a highly structured method that allows the CEO or MD to instigate and control collaborative or team based planning and management involving a broad spectrum of people in any organisation.
-As such it can have a powerful effect on reducing the stress levels in your own organisation at the same time as initiating a powerful business development or improvement process.
+Hoshin Kanri is, in essence, a highly structured method that allows the CEO or MD to instigate and control collaborative or team based planning involving everyone in the organisation.
+As such it has a powerful effect on reducing the stress levels in your own organisation.
+At the same time the planning initiates a powerful business development or improvement process.

 Research based management techniques